In order to be eligible for a TA or AI appointment, non-native speakers of English must receive ITA English Certification.

 Foreign language TAs are exempt from the English Proficiency Assessment; however, Foreign language AIs are not exempt and must take the assessment.

 All assessments are conducted by the English Language Center.
-For Fall 2019, we will offer screenings by appointment August 15-27; click here to schedule an appointment.
+For Summer 2020, we will offer screenings by appointment June 1 and 2; the appointment calendar will be available starting April 17, 2020.

 Familiarize yourself with the directions for all five sections of the assessment and practice responding to each section.
 It is very helpful to record yourself on tape and then listen to how your speech actually sounds.
 Suggested practice activities for each of the five sections follow: